Quantcast

 También conocido/a como Joseph Raphael Athias

-Fallecimiento 4 May 1700 Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
+Fallecimiento 4 May 1700 Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.

 Última Modificación 30 Nov 2023